 Possibility of a new missile defence system

 The United States already has a missile defence system – now integrated as part of the NATO Ballistic Missile Defence network – which is making the world a more dangerous place by leading the world into a new arms race.
 The US missile defence system is made up of a series of ground based radar, command and missile interceptor bases around the world.
 They are supported by satellite and sea-based facilities, designed to detect and shoot down incoming missiles.

-Following months of tension with North Korea over its continued ballistic missile testing, the US administration announced in May 2017 that its THAAD missile defence system in South Korea was operational, though not currently operating at full capability.
+The US administration announced in 2017 that its THAAD missile defence system in South Korea was operational, though not currently operating at full capability.
 As well as incurring protests from local residents who fear the weapon could make them a target, China and Russia are also concerned that the system could impact their nuclear capabilities.
 The move looks set to further antagonise the US and its allies’ relations in the region.